ARDesignPattern/ar-interaction-patterns/_patterns/sub/sub_2_2_Knowledge Trigger.md

 ### Visitor Behavioral Goals
 - **Draw visitors in**: Prompt curiosity by highlighting a floating virtual fish beside the orca and inviting a “grab” interaction.
-- **Auto-start interaction**: Automatically reveal the fish and “grab here” indicator when a visitor approaches within 2–3 m of the exhibit.
+- **Auto-start interaction**: A detailed presentation automatically starts when the user successfully feeds the fish to the orca.

 ### AR Experience Indicators
-- **Object highlight**: Subtle glowing outline around the fish signals it’s interactive.
+- **Object highlight**: Glowing outline around the fish signals it’s interactive.
 - **Drop-zone marker**: A pulsing ring at the orca’s mouth indicates where to place the fish.

 ### Interactive Narrative
-1. **Audio cue**: Escalating sonar pings begin on pickup and resolve into a soft chime on correct placement.
+- **Narration Design**: The narrative content should be related to the exhibits themselves as well as the interaction itself, such as how Orcas use sonar to locate their prey.
-2. **Visual cue**: The fish outline glows brighter as it nears the drop-zone; orca eyes blink on success.
+- **Audio cue**: Play progressive sonar sounds after picking up the fish, ending with a cue sound when the fish is placed correctly.
-3. **Narration launch**: A concise echolocation summary panel fades in immediately upon successful placement.
+- **Visual cue**: When fish approach, their outlines gradually become brighter; after successful feeding, visual feedback is provided, such as a pop-up window indicating successful feeding.

 ### Experience Principles
 - **Intuitive guidance**: Use direct, hands-on actions (grab & drop) to illustrate the concept without menus.